Exercise Tips

 Strengthen Your Foundation: Top Exercises to Reduce Your Risk of Falling

-While performing these exercises, stand near a counter or other sturdy surface and have someone spotting you in case you lose your balance.
-Rely on your hands for safety, using them as much as necessary, but avoid depending on them excessively.
-A key aspect of enhancing balance is placing greater reliance on your legs while minimizing dependence on your arms.
-As always, make sure to consult with your physical therapist or physician before performing any of these.
+When doing these exercises, stand near a counter or other sturdy surface, and consider having someone nearby to spot you in case you lose your balance.
+Use your hands for safety as needed, but try not to rely on them excessively.
+A key part of improving balance is learning to trust your legs more while reducing dependence on your arms.
+As always, check in with your physical therapist or physician before beginning any new exercise routine.

 Balancing On A Step